openebs-archive/openebs-docs/docs/alphafeatures.md

 OpenEBS 1.10 support arm64 images for cStor, Jiva and Local PV engines.
 The ARM64 version of OpenEBS can be deployed using the following [YAML](https://openebs.github.io/charts/openebs-operator-arm-dev.yaml).

 Active development is under way to support multi-arch images.
-If you would like to help out with testing or building the multi-arch images, please reachout to [OpenEBS Community](/docs/next/support.html).
+If you would like to help out with testing or building the multi-arch images, please reach out to [OpenEBS Community](/docs/next/support.html).